 BHAs are exfoliating acids extracted from the bark of willow or aspen trees; also known as salicylic acid.
 They exfoliate both the surface of the skin and deeper within the lining of pores, which makes them especially valuable for managing blackheads and acne.
 With a chemical composition similar to aspirin, they have anti-inflammatory benefits that help to calm and soothe skin irritations.
 They also help to strengthen skin, support collagen production, and minimize fine lines.

-Look for these beta hydroxy acids as Populus Tremuloides (Aspen) Bark Extract or Salix Alba / Salix Nigra (Willow) Bark Extract in the ingredients list of natural skin care products, in order to avoid their super-refined or potentially synthetic counterparts.
+Look for beta hydroxy acids like Populus Tremuloides (Aspen) Bark Extract or Salix Alba / Salix Nigra (Willow) Bark Extract in the ingredients list of natural skin care products, in order to avoid their super-refined or potentially synthetic counterparts.

 SQUALENE / SQUALANE